n00py/pOSt-eX/README.md

 # MailPersist - Post-exploitation script for OS X persistance

 ## ABOUT:
-This script creates a new rule in the MacOS Mail application to automatically trigger an appleScript payload when an email is recieved using a trigger word in the subject of the email.
+This script creates a new rule in the OS X Mail application to automatically trigger an appleScript payload when an email is recieved using a trigger word in the subject of the email.

 ## INSTALL: